Top 10 Games

 Emotional Resonance

 The voice acting in God of War makes every moment feel massive.
 From quiet father-son chats to epic battles, the performances carry the story’s emotional core.
-You’re not just playing a god, you’re feeling Kratos’s struggle, and the voices make it unforgettable.
+You are not just playing a god, you are feeling Kratos’s struggle, and the voices make it unforgettable.

 2. Red Dead Redemption 2: A Western Masterpiece